-With the uncertain nature of the current Covid-19 pandemic the Directors have considered the Group's financial resources including a review of the medium-term financial plan, along with a range of cash flow forecasts for 12 months from the date of approval of these financial statements, the Group has positive cash generation from its operations and the gearing remains low.
-These forecasts include continued rent concessions for Tenants and factoring in a possible lockdown until the end of May 2021 and the tier restrictions still being in place over the summer trading months.
-The mitigation measures which were put in place in March 2020 and are detailed on page 9 are still in place in order to protect the cash position of the business and these have been incorporated into the forecasts for future cash positions.
-The forecast for capital receipts in 2021 include non-core asset sales of £2m.
-These forecasts leave the Group with headroom of over £1.1m on an overdraft facility of £3m.
-The Board has looked at the ability to sustain cashflow if lockdown continued into the summer and will continue to review cashflows as guidance from Government changes.
+With the continued uncertain nature of the pandemic and further lockdowns and restrictions being in place during this financial year, the Directors have considered the Group's financial resources.
+This had included a further review of the medium-term financial plan, along with a range of cash flow forecasts for 12 months from the date of approval of these financial statements.
+The Group has positive cash generation from its operations before tax and interest and the gearing remains low.
+These forecasts include a reduction in trade in the financial year to October 2022 due to an anticipated decrease in footfall and assume that there will be no further lockdown or significant trading restrictions.
+The mitigation measures which are in place in order to protect the cash position of the business have been incorporated into the forecasts for future cash positions.
+The forecast for capital receipts in 2022 includes non-core asset sales of £2m of which £880,000 has been received.
+These forecasts leave the Group with headroom of over £1.4m on an overdraft facility of £3m.
+The Board will continue to review cashflows as guidance from Government changes.

-Since the year end, the Board also made the decision to accelerate the paying down of its current £4.5m term loan by the selling of non-core assets to secure its current position and the long term trading position of the Group.
-The board has identified up to 15 non-core assets with a value of between £5m and £7m to be realised over a period of 2 to 3 years, these include unlicensed properties and developments with permissions which are already within the Estate.
+The Board took the decision last year to accelerate the paying down of its £4.5m term loan by the selling of non-core assets to secure its current position and the long term trading position of the Group.
+The Board identified up to 15 non-core assets with a value of between £5m and £7m to be realised over a period of 2 to 3 years.
+These include unlicensed properties and developments with permissions which are already within the Estate.
+This year the Group has sold 9 of the non-core assets resulting in profits of £1,318,000 being realised from these sales, with a further property completing early in the new financial year this has enabled the Group post year end to make a further prepayment on the term loan of £750,000, meaning that by the 31 December 2021 the Group has paid down £992,000 on the loan.